yacovyit/hiking/docs/codelab.md

 In this section we will write some data to Firestore so that we can populate the home screen.
 You can enter data manually in the [Firebase console](https://console.firebase.google.com), but we'll do it in the app itself to demonstrate how to write data to Firestore using the Android SDK.

-The main model object in our app is a restaurant (see `model/Restaurant.java`).
+The main model object in our app is a trek (see `model/Restaurant.java`).
 Firestore data is split into documents, collections, and subcollections.
-We will store each restaurant as a document in a top-level collection called `"restaurants"`.
+We will store each trek as a document in a top-level collection called `"restaurants"`.
 To learn more about the Firestore data model, read about documents and collections in [the documentation](https://firebase.google.com/docs/firestore/data-model).

 First, let's get an instance of `FirebaseFirestore` to work with.
 Edit the `initFirestore()` method in `MainActivity`: